 Looking ahead to Caldwell’s freshman season, the Bruins will also have then-juniors Lauren Holiday and Kari Korver in the backcourt, as well as then-sophomore Dominique Williams.
 The aforementioned Fields is the signature scorer in the group while the other three all bring different specialties to the table.
 Holiday was one of the nation’s top perimeter defenders as a high school senior.
 Korver takes after her cousin Kyle, who is one of the NBA’s top standstill shooters.
 Williams will bring a myriad of talents to the table mainly her energy and willingness to do whatever is needed to win games.

 That said, Caldwell should fit in just nicely as a primary ballhandler who can make shots and help to lead the team both on and off the floor.
-She’ll arrive as Thea Lemberger leaves due to graduation, opening up over 30 minutes of playing time a game.
-Our staff views Caldwell’s approach to the game as that of a future 10-year WNBA veteran.
+She’ll arrive as Thea Lemberger leaves due to graduation, opening up over 30 minutes of playing time a game. how do i pull myself out of depression Our staff views Caldwell’s approach to the game as that of a future 10-year WNBA veteran.

 With her pass-first mentality, Caldwell is the type of player who players around the country will be interested in playing with.
 She should help UCLA attract even more talented players as the Bruins will look to add one more guard and a couple of bigger players to the frontline in the 2014 class.
 An emerging post presence, Monique Billings, appears to be a primary target for the Bruins and incoming freshman Savanna Trapp could be a redshirt candidate giving her time to fill into her 6-8 frame.

 #PeachStateTV with a look at what Recee’ Caldwell will bring to the UCLA roster from her summer play with San Antonio’s Finest: